vapor-community/wallet/Sources/VaporWalletPasses/VaporWalletPasses.docc/GettingStarted.md

 ### Custom Implementation of PassesService

-If you don't like the schema names provided by `FluentWalletPasses`, you can create your own models conforming to `PassModel`, `PersonalizationModel`, `DeviceModel`, and `PassesRegistrationModel` and instantiate the generic ``PassesServiceCustom``, providing it your model types.
+If you don't like the schema names provided by `FluentWalletPasses`, you can create your own models conforming to `PassModel`, `PersonalizationInfoModel`, `DeviceModel`, and `PassesRegistrationModel` and instantiate the generic ``PassesServiceCustom``, providing it your model types.

 ```swift
 import Fluent